Officeclip/Logger/Readme.md

 Note:

 * File Log outputs html with xsl stylesheet.
 Because of security some browsers may not be able to render the file properly.
-An open source mini webserver devx is included.
+An open source mini webserver [devd](https://github.com/cortesi/devd) is included.
 Double click on ViewLog to see the logs on the browser.
 If it does not show up on the browser try http://localhost:8000 to see your logs...